LucaScorpion/keyScripter/SCRIPTING.md

 ### print

-Print a value to the output.
-The first argument of `print` must be a string, which is interpreted as a [Go format](https://golang.org/pkg/fmt/) string.
-The rest of the arguments can be any value, and are used as values for the format.
-To use a value in the format string, use `%v`.
+Print zero or more a value to the output.
+All arguments are concatenated together with a space.

 Example:

 ```
 print "A simple print."
+print
-print "%v is replaced by the passed %v."
-42 "values"
+print "Concatenate multiple" 42 "values" 123
 ```

 Output:

 ```
 A simple print.

-42 is replaced by the passed values.
+Concatenate multiple 42 values 123
 ```

 ### sleep